 Ron de Lange

-Ron de Lange is President and CEO of Tekelec, an innovator of mobile internet solutions headquartered in Morrisville, NC, and serves as a member of Tekelec’s board of directors.
+Ron de Lange is a retired telecommunications industry senior executive and former CEO of Tekelec.
 He recently served for several years as a board member of the Morrisville Chamber of Commerce, and has also served as a board member of the Alliance for Telecommunications Solutions (ATIS) and on the DePaul University School of Computer Science, Telecommunications and Information Systems (CTI) Leadership Council.

 Mark and Tera Rein

 Mark Rein is the vice president and co-founder of Epic Games, a video game development company based in Cary, NC.
 Epic Games is well known for the creation of the Unreal Engine technology, which powered the Unreal series of first-person shooters, Infinity Blade series for mobile platforms, as well as the Gears of War series for Xbox 360.
 The company, which was established in 1991, moved its headquarters to the Triangle in 1999, and today has more than 300 employees worldwide.
 Originally from Toronto, Rein and his wife, Tara, live in Raleigh with their three children.